rapidsai/cuspatial/cpp/doxygen/developer_guide/REFACTORING_GUIDE.md

-# cuSpatial C++ API Refactoring Guide
+# cuSpatial C++ header-only API Guide

 The original cuSpatial C++ API (libcuspatial) was designed to depend on RAPIDS libcudf and use its core data types, especially `cudf::column`.
 For users who do not also use libcudf or other RAPIDS APIS, depending on libcudf could be a big barrier to adoption of libcuspatial. libcudf is a very large library and building it takes a lot of time.

-Therefore, we are developing a standalone libcuspatial C++ API that does not depend on libcudf.
-This is a header-only template API with an iterator-based interface.
-This has a number of advantages
+Therefore, the core of cuSpatial is now implemented in a standalone C++ API that does not depend on libcudf.
+This is a header-only template API with an iterator- and range-based interface.
+This has a number of advantages.

   1. With a header-only API, users can include and build exactly what they use.
   2. With a templated API, the API can be flexible to support a variety of basic data types, such